 Now let us examine some of the characteristics of the Christ as illustrated in the Zeitgeist movie:

-This is a complete and utter fabrication
+and utter fabrication

 I was very reluctant to believe this at first.
 I researched the subject for days and contacted world-renowned mythologists before even allowing myself to think Peter Joseph was just plain wrong.
 I wrote him several emails practically begging him to share his source material.
 He never replied.
 It was only then I started to research the possibility that he was just plain wrong.
 That led me to the following well-written article on the subject.